justinnhli/dynamic-fok-paper/outline.md

     * literature
         * "trace-based view" in [Koriat1993HowDoWe]
             * consulting an index first; see [Li2012FunctionalInteractionsBetween]
+        * considered pre-retrieval in Florer2000FeelingsOfKnowing
+            * unclear how this is different from cue-familiarity in that paper
     * example
         * FIXME
     * possible models